ANSI Z87.1 Defined

 - “S” indicates a special lens tint because these glasses feature Bolle’s ESP lens.

 You may encounter safety eyewear with only “Z87” or the manufacturer’s mark with a “+” stamped on the lens or frame.
-These products, which are still safe to use, were produced before or just after the 2010 standard.
+These products, produce before of just after the 2010 standard, are still safe to use.
 They still meet ANSI Z87.1 high-velocity impact safety standards, but they don’t have the new product marking requirements from the recent 2010 and 2015 standards.

-Workers in almost every industry are exposed to hazards that could cause serious eye injury.
+Hazard exposure able to cause serious eye injury involves workers in almost every industry.
 When combined with 100% compliance to a mandatory eye protection program, the right safety eyewear based on the current ANSI Z87.1-2015 safety standards helps ensure that doesn’t happen.